Scraping Job Listings for Recruitment and Market Intelligence

 Building a Job Market Intelligence Dashboard

 Competitive intelligence alerts.
-Configure automated notifications for specific triggers: a competitor posts a VP of Engineering role (leadership change signal), a company posts 10+ roles in a new city (geographic expansion), or a non-tech company posts its first machine learning roles (AI adoption signal).
+Configure automated notifications for specific triggers: a competitor posts a VP of Engineering role (leadership change signal), a company posts 10+ roles in a new city (geographic expansion), a non-tech company posts its first machine learning roles (AI adoption signal).

 Salary Data Aggregation and Analysis